jake-bladt/betabooks/README.md

 *The front page*: When unauthorized users come to the site, they should see an explanation of the site's purpose, a news stream, a way to find works looking for beta readers, a means to sign up as an author and a means to sign up to be kept up-to-date with site happenings including the availability of new works by genre/subject/author to review.
 Links to more detailed information and possibly things to buy should also be available.

+#### Big questions to answer

+* Is it viable to architect this as a static site with Azure functions on the back-end?
+I still haven't seen a clean implementation of Azure functions to Azure SQL.